GenericMappingTools/pygmt/MAINTENANCE.md

 When a new version is released on PyPI, conda-forge's bot automatically creates version updates for the feedstock.
 In most cases, the maintainers can simply merge that PR.

-If changes are needed to be done manually, you can:
+If changes need to be done manually, you can:

 1. Fork the [pygmt feedstock repository](https://github.com/conda-forge/pygmt-feedstock) if you haven't already.
 If you have a fork, update it.